EeveeInGaa/myRepository/README.md

 - currently learning webdev at Coding Bootcamps Europe 🪄

+- want to exchange with other developers 🙌🏻

-- always thrilled to learn new an challenging things ✨
+- always thrilled to learn new and challenging things ✨

 - big visions with code (apps that make everyones life easier) 🌱